Sherlock Holmes and Dr. Watson: The Bloody Inscription

 Now with Watson as his full-time assistant, Holmes is invited by Inspector Gregson to investigate the death of an American named Enoch Drebber.
 Holmes finds a gold ring and deduces the case to be a murder by poisoning, but clashes with Inspector Lestrade over the direction of the investigation.
 Holmes advertises finding the ring and receives an elderly female visitor who claims the ring is her late husband's, only for her to steal the ring, fight her way past Watson, and escape in a cabby.
 Holmes deduces the woman to have been a crossdressing accomplice and assures Watson they are already close to the killer's identity.
 Lestrade tracks down Drebber's correspondent and rival, Joseph Stangerson, as the main suspect, only to find him stabbed to death in a hotel room.
 Holmes finds two pills at the scene and, after they are accidentally eaten by Lestade's dog, it is found one was harmless while the other was a deadly poison.
 Holmes discusses the case with Watson, Lestrade, and Gregson only to suddenly double over in apparent pain.
 A cabby is called over only for Holmes to arrest the driver, Jefferson Hope, as the murderer.

-Hope confesses in custody, explaining Drebber and Stangerson to have been Mormon polygamists who kidnapped Hope's fiance Lucy for a forced marriage, leading to her death of grief and shame.
+Hope confesses in custody, explaining Drebber and Stangerson to have been Mormon polygamists who kidnapped Hope's fiancé Lucy for a forced marriage, leading to her death of grief and shame.
 He confirms Holmes' version of events, having intended for both of the victims to die by a 50/50 chance, but shows no remorse for his actions.
 Discussing the case by the fire, Holmes describes finding Hope's name from Drebber's remaining correspondence in Cleveland, but laments that a detective's duty is to find the truth of a crime, even if one finds the perpetrator to be more sympathetic than his victims.
 Watson reads a report on the case in the Times but is angered to find the credit had been given entirely to Gregson and Lestrade, and vows to write down Holmes' stories to be popularized across the world.